Tania Singer: Controversy

 In August 2018, Science Magazine reported that Singer bullied several of her employees.
 Difficulties were brought up by team members during a meeting with the scientific advisory board in February 2017 as a part of the institute's official evaluation.
-An internal investigation did not find evidence for scientific misconduct but confirmed significant failures in leadership.
+An internal investigation did not find evidence for scientific misconduct but confirmed failures in leadership.
 In a press release, the Max Planck Society acknowledged that partial anonymity of the accusations was not lifted which "made it more difficult for the director to respond to the allegations".
 However, employees' names were known to the internal commission and evidence of bullying was brought for review to the investigation committee as well.
 Singer resigned from her director position and became Professor and scientific Head of the Social Neuroscience Lab of the Max Planck Society in Berlin.